h4ckyou/PwnableTW/Re-alloc Revenge/note.md

 Your choice:
 ```

-There's no `edit` function and the content of an allocated chunk isn't printed out.
+There is no `edit` function (directly), and the contents of an allocated chunk are never printed.

 `main` function: